lmlg/zser/docs/manual.rst

     following interfaces are not available: `append`, `clear`, `extend`, `insert`, `pop`, `remove`, `reverse`, `sort`
   - A proxy_list implements 2 methods not present in regular lists, specified below:

-  .. py:method:: atomic_cas (index, expected, new)
+  .. py:method:: atomic_cas (self, index, expected, new)

     Atomically compares the value of the list at position *index*, and if it's equal to *expected*, sets it to *new*.
 This method only works when the proxy_list holds primitive elements.
     Returns *True* if the operation succeeded; *False* otherwise.

-  .. py:method:: atomic_add (index, value)
+  .. py:method:: atomic_add (self, index, value)

     Atomically adds *value* to the element in the proxy_list at position *index*.
 This method only works when the proxy_list holds primitive elements.
 Returns the previous element at the specified position.

-.. class:: proxy_str
+.. py:class:: proxy_str

     Indirect form of a builtin ``str``.
 Implements the same interface.

-.. class:: proxy_set
+.. py:class:: proxy_set

     Indirect form of a builtin ``frozenset``.
 Implements the same interface.

-.. class:: proxy_dict
+.. py:class:: proxy_dict

     Indirect form of a builtin ``dict``.
 Instances of this class are always immutable, which means that the following interfaces are not available: `clear`, `pop`, `popitem`, `setdefault`, `update`.
 In addition, since a proxy_dict is only built from a proxy_handler, the class method `fromkeys` is not implemented.

 Custom objects
 --------------